ScottLogic/blog/_posts/2025-03-24-pytest-with-requests-a-useful-automation-alternative-to-postman-in-a-python-world.md

 *One of the pollutant (PM2.5) graphs for Riyadh showing the forecast reading with a black line, and the measured data from a specific measurement station in a red line*

-The rest of this article will contain information about testing the backend of the application, however you can read [this blog](https://blog.scottlogic.com/2025/02/12/playwright-visual-testing.html) to find out more information on UI testing the visual outputs.
+The rest of this article will contain information about testing the backend of the application, however you can read [this blog](https://blog.scottlogic.com/2025/02/12/playwright-visual-testing.html) to find out more information on UI-testing the visual outputs.

 ## The API